SAP/sap-btp-service-operator/README.md

       - What happened?

-        The deletion of instances and bindings takes more than 5 minutes.
+        The deletion of instances and bindings takes more than 5 minutes, this happens when there is a large number of instances and bindings.

-      - Why did this happen?

-        Either there is a large number of instances and bindings or the deletion process associated with a specific service takes time.

       - What to do:

         Wait for the job to finish and re-trigger the uninstall process.
         To check the job status, run `kubectl get jobs --namespace=<name space>` or log on to the cluster and check the job log.
-        Note that you may have to repeat this step several times untill the installation process has been successfully completed.
+        Note that you may have to repeat this step several times untill the un-install process has been successfully completed.

    - `job failed: BackoffLimitExceeded`